Why It Works

 I like to finish off my risotto with lots of grated Parmesan cheese, and, though traditionalists may scoff, I also like adding a splash of heavy cream at the end to mellow out the flavors.
 I find that it brings a luxurious smoothness to the whole affair.

-All told, even with the double infusion and thorough browning steps, the whole dish comes together in under half an hour, thanks to the rapid cooking of the pressure cooker.
+All told, even with the double infusion and thorough browning steps, the whole dish comes together in under an hour, thanks to the rapid cooking of the pressure cooker.
 Think of all the mischief the bambini could get into with so much free time!

 1 ounce (30g) dried porcini mushrooms (optional)